Why a continuing education requirement?

 Why is the requirement only twelve (12) hours?

-Should I keep a record of my CPE hours?
+Should I keep a record of my CE hours?

-There will be a form to complete.
+The form is self-reporting.
 We do not need copies of certificates, invoices, or other proof of your completed hours.

 Where can I find help in planning my continuing education hours?

 APG offers several resources to get you started:

 - Angela Packer McGhie, CG, FUGA, and Jenifer Kahn Bakkala – Developing Your Skills through Continuing Education

 - Diane Boumenot – Chart Your Own Course: Education Plans for Genealogists.